 Currently the EEA Member States are:

 - EEA Family Permit: This is the stamp a non-EEA national may have endorsed in her/his passport if s/he is coming to the UK under EU law as the family member of an EEA national.

 - Immigration (European Economic Area) Regulations 2006: These Regulations purport to bring the Citizens Directive into domestic UK law.
 They are referred to in this briefing as the ‘2006 Regulations’.
-They were amended in 2012 and these amendments are referred to as the Amendment Regulations.
+They were amended in 2012 and 2013.
+These amendments are referred to as the Amendment Regulations.